ateeti/MAAE/Homework2.md

 ![image](https://user-images.githubusercontent.com/20382285/197384104-5ecc3310-1d39-4077-b7f6-3caafcda62c6.png)

-- p-value $f_{statistic}$ : 0.0000 implies that ifaminc, motheduc and fatheduc are jointly statistically significant.
+- p-value $f_{statistic}$ : 0.0000 implies that lfaminc, motheduc and fatheduc are jointly statistically significant.
+- explanatory variables : lfaminc motheduc fatheduc are statistically important in regressing the math12 score.

 v.
 To the multiple regression in part (iii), add interactions between cathhs and each of the other explanatory variables.
 Are the interaction termsindividually or jointly significant?